 When parents get on well together their children do better.
 However, we know that every relationship has its ups and downs and it’s not always plain sailing.
-Relationship difficulties have become even more common in the past year due to the pandemic and all the stress and changes in routine that we have all had to adapt to so quickly.
+Relationship difficulties, including parental conflict, have become even more common in the past year due to the pandemic and all the stress and changes in routine that we have all had to adapt to so quickly.

 Around one in four couples today are in relationships classified as ‘distressed’.
 The conflict between parents can be easily triggered, often by normal things that upset our daily lives.
 These ‘everyday issues’ can oftentimes go undetected as a problem because we’re all so busy in our lives.
 It can be easy to forget that when relationships are strained it is the children who suffer the most!